Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I was surprised by the blend of flavors, and a slight touch of sugar.
 It's smooth and if you add some coke and lime, or some red orange juice, you won't get enough of it.

 Like a Martiniquan friend told me: “you don’t need to add syrup or juice/coke to a good rum”.
-This is how this rum is, it’s needs coke and a lot of lime to support it.
+This is how this rum is, needs coke and a lot of lime to support it.
 It can be upgraded to a 7-8 star level rum in a mojito if you add home-grown raspberries and a tiny bit of apple juice and sparkled water.

 Nice sipping, good mixed with cold or a little warm water.